 - Everyone needs to wash hands often.
 Wash hands with soap and water for at least 20 seconds.
 If soap and water are not available, an alcohol-based hand sanitizer that contains at least 60% alcohol may be used.

-- Everyone must cover their mouth and nose with a tissue when coughing or sneezing if you are able, or cough or sneeze into their elbow.
+- Everyone must cover their mouth and nose with a tissue when coughing or sneezing, or cough or sneeze into the elbow.
 Throw used tissues in a lined trash can.
-Wash your hands or use an alcohol-based hand sanitizer.
+Wash hands or use an alcohol-based hand sanitizer after discarding used tissues.